- Apply to UW

-The reluctance of many Vietnam veterans to show their photographs and talk about their experiences is in direct contrast to the notoriety and public exposure many photojournalists experienced through publication of their images and stories.
+The reluctance of many Vietnam veterans to show their photographs and talk about their experiences is in direct contrast to the notoriety and public exposure many photojournalists experienced through the publication of their images and stories.
 Tregaskis and Moana were in Vietnam specifically to document the war for the American public.
 Tiernan was in Vietnam as an enlisted man fighting to stay alive.
 Photography ran a distant second as far as priorities were concerned.
 Tregaskis could, for the most part, pick and choose his subject matter.
 The average soldier photographed whenever he could, often documenting his day to day activities, buddies, and surroundings.
-Both types of combat photography convey important information to the viewer, and the variety offered by the professional and snapshot photographer provide an interesting visual portrait of America’s involvement in Vietnam.
+Both types of combat photography convey important information to the viewer, and the variety offered by the professional and snapshot photographer provides an interesting visual portrait of America’s involvement in Vietnam.

 Photo: Vietnam, 1968-1969.
 Photograph by Craig Tiernan.
 Private collection, Craig Tiernan.